Writing system: Background: relationship with language

-The relationship between spoken, written, and signed modes of language, as modelled by Beatrice Primus et al. While many spoken or signed languages are not written, there are no written languages without a spoken counterpart that they originally emerged to record.
+The relationship between spoken, written, and signed modes of language, as modelled by Meletis & Dürscheid (2022) While many spoken or signed languages are not written, there are no written languages without a spoken counterpart that they originally emerged to record.

 According to most contemporary definitions, writing is a visual and tactile notation representing language.
 As such, the use of writing by a community presupposes an analysis of the structure of language at some level.
 The symbols used in writing correspond systematically to functional units of either a spoken or signed language.
 This definition excludes a broader class of symbolic markings, such as drawings and maps.
 (Note: This view is sometimes called the "narrow definition" of writing.
 The "broad definition" of writing also includes semasiography – i.e. meaningful symbols without a direct relationship to language.)
 A text is any instance of written material, including transcriptions of spoken material.
 The act of composing and recording a text is referred to as writing, and the act of viewing and interpreting the text as reading.

 The relationship between writing and language more broadly has been the subject of philosophical analysis as early as Aristotle (384–322 BC).
 While the use of language is universal across human societies, writing is not; writing emerged much more recently, and was independently invented in only a handful of locations throughout history.
 While most spoken languages have not been written, all written languages have been predicated on an existing spoken language.
 When those with signed languages as their first language read writing associated with a spoken language, this functions as literacy in a second, acquired language.
 (Note: This is to be distinguished from the use of notation systems designed to record signed languages, such as SignWriting.)
 A single language (e.g. Hindustani) can be written using multiple writing systems, and a writing system can also represent multiple languages.
 For example, Chinese characters have been used to write multiple languages throughout the Sinosphere – including the Vietnamese language from at least the 13th century, until their replacement with the Latin-based Vietnamese alphabet in the 20th century.

 In the first several decades of modern linguistics as a scientific discipline, linguists often characterized writing as merely the technology used to record speech – which was treated as being of paramount importance, for what was seen as the unique potential for its study to further the understanding of human cognition.